cjus/nodejs-presentation-advanced/presenter-notes.md

 Here’s our example of a command line program which displays system information.

 ### Demo 3
-We also saw how Node can be used to serve web pages and even act as an API server as part of a larger web applications.
+We also saw how Node can be used to serve web pages and even act as an API server as part of a larger web application.

 Here’s that demo.